mdn/community-meetings/2025-05-28/agenda.md

 - (@YourUsername) I would like to discuss <add your topic>.
 See <[add your link](url)> for more details.

-## Technical writing workshop
+## CSS in 2025: What's new?

-Talk and Demo by Yash Raj Jain, UX Engineer at Mercor.
+Talk and Demo by Yash Raj Bharti, UX Engineer at Mercor.

 ### Agenda: